 A reconciliation of the census for the system is given in Exhibit IX.
-The average active member is 48 years old with 11.5 years of service and an annual salary of \$84,144.
-The system's active contributing membership decreased by 3 members over the prior fiscal year.
-The plan has experienced a decrease in the active plan population of 54 members over the last five years.
-A review of the active census by age indicates that over the last ten years the active population below age 30 has declined with an increase in members between age 31 and 40.
-In addition, there has been some shift of population from the forty-one through sixty age group into the sixty-one through seventy age group.
-Over the same tenyear period the plan showed a decline in the percentage of members with less than five years of service.
+The average active member is 47 years old with 10.8 years of service and an annual salary of \$84,933.
+The system's active contributing membership decreased by 5 members over the prior fiscal year.
+The plan has experienced a decrease in the active plan population of 58 members over the last five years.
+A review of the active census by age indicates that over the last ten years the active population between age 41 and 50 has declined with an increase in members between age 31 and 40.
+Over the same ten-year period the plan showed a decline in the percentage of members with less than five years of service.

-The average service retiree is 71 years old with a monthly benefit of \$4,682.
-The average age at retirement for service retirees is 62.
-The number of retirees and beneficiaries receiving benefits from the system increased by 29 during the last fiscal year.
-Over the last five years the number of retirees has increased by 94.
-During this same period, annual benefits in payment increased by \$6,034,327.
+The average service retiree is 71 years old with an annual benefit of \$57,990.
+The average age at retirement for service retirees is 63.
+The number of retirees and beneficiaries receiving benefits from the system increased by 38 during the last fiscal year.
+Over the last five years the number of retirees has increased by 113.
+During this same period, annual benefits in payment increased by \$7,716,492.

-Plan liability experience for Fiscal 2020 was unfavorable.
-Salary increases were below projected levels which tend to reduce plan costs.
-Offsetting this factor was deaths and withdrawals below projected levels.
+Plan liability experience for Fiscal 2021 was unfavorable.
+Salary increases were slightly above projected levels and retirements were significantly above projected levels; both of which tend to increase plan costs.
+Offsetting these costs were withdrawals above projected levels.
 Other experience was near projected levels.
-In aggregate, plan liability losses increased the normal cost accrual rate by 0.6964%.
+In aggregate, plan liability losses increased the normal cost accrual rate by 0.8005%.